 Arkansas State University Mid-South offers associate degree, technical certificate, and certificate of proficiency programs to meet student and community needs.
 Courses included in each program address general education knowledge as well as behaviors needed for good citizenship and successful careers.
-Program goals and course objectives are listed on each course syllabus to inform students in advance about course content so that they can better relate their college studies to their personal educational and career goals.
+Course objectives are listed on each course syllabus to inform students in advance about course content so that they can better relate their college studies to their personal educational and career goals.